formly-js/angular-formly/README.md

 ---
 ##### expressionProperties (object)
 >`expressionProperties` is an object where the key is a property to be set on the main field config (can be an angular expression) and the value is an expression used to assign that property.
 The expression can be a function or string expression and will be evaluated using `formlyEval` from `formlyUtils` see below for more information.
+The returned value is wrapped in `$q.when` so you can return a promise from your function :-)

 For example: